-The results with green lacewing larvae indicated no significant differences in mortality among different test groups when exposed to Beauveria bassiana ANT-03 at $1 \times 10^{6}$ CFU/mL in a 25-day dietary toxicity/pathogenicity study.
+The results with green lacewing larvae indicated no significant differences in mortality among different test groups when exposed to Beauveria bassiana ANT-03 at 1 x $10^{6}$ CFU/mL in a 25-day dietary toxicity/pathogenicity study.
 However, the mean number of eggs consumed per day during Days 0-7 in the untreated control group, inactivated test substance group, and test substance group was 19.3, 14.5, and 16.3, respectively.
 The inactivated test substance group and the test substance group consumed significantly fewer eggs during Days 0-7 than did the untreated control group (p<0.0001).
 (The presence or absence of the surfactant in the various test groups was not clear.
 Upon request for clarification, the applicant submitted additional information that stated that only test substance and inactive test substance groups included the surfactant but not the untreated control.
 Surfactants can cause adverse effects in some insects.)
-The reduced egg consumption observed might be due to the surfactant, but this cannot be confirmed without having a control group treated with the surfactant alone.
+The reduced egg consumption observed might be due to the surfactant alone.
 Without this control, results are inconclusive (refer to Attachment 19; document 504).